-Nutrients are required to promote the health of your cucumber plants and most soils are lacking in some form of those nutrients, making fertilizer for cucumbers almost necessary.
+Nutrients are required for plants to grow, but most soil these days are lacking in some form of those nutrients, making a fertilizer when growing cucumbers almost necessary.

-Cucumbers are considered heavy feeders and need lots of potassium and phosphorous or nitrogen in order to produce the big leaves that cucumber plants need to soak up more solar energy for cucumber plant growth.
+Cucumbers are considered heavy feeders and need lots of potassium, phosphorous, and nitrogen in order to produce the big leaves that cucumber plants need to soak up more of the sun’s energy for leaf growth.

 Cucurbits, including cucumbers, need low nitrogen and high potassium and phosphorous fertilizers.
 Before you choose a fertilizer you do want to get a soil test done to see if your soil quality is good or if it is deficient or has too much of a certain nutrient.
 This will help you better determine which fertilizer is best so you don’t add the wrong amount.

 There are cucumber fertilizers that you can apply directly to the cucumber plant, but it is always better for cucumbers to have more readily available nutrients in their soil than to have immediate nutrition.
-Cucumbers also absorb nutrients from the water they drink, so cucumber fertilizer added to their water will be absorbed very easily
+Cucumbers also absorb nutrients from the water they drink, so cucumber fertilizer added to their water will be absorbed much more easily.

-There are many cucumber fertilizers, but the cucumber fertilizers that are best all have one thing in common: they all have a high level of phosphorus and potassium.
+There are many options, but the best cucumber fertilizers all have one thing in common: they all have a high level of phosphorus and potassium.

 Here are some of the best organic fertilizer options on the market.